Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Measures and mappings

 Quasisymmetric mappings do not distort (macroscopic) shapes too much.
 In particular an image of a round ball will be ``roundish", a condition which a priori holds for QC maps only on small scales depending on $x$.
-More precisely there is a constant $H\geq1$ such that for every ball $B=B(x,R)\subset X$ there is a ball $B'=B(f(x),r)$ so that the following holds